huggingface/Google-Cloud-Containers/examples/gke/deploy-paligemma-2-with-tgi/README.md

 ---
-title: Deploy PaliGemma2 with TGI DLC on GKE
+title: Deploy PaliGemma 2 with TGI DLC on GKE
 type: inference
 ---

-# Deploy PaliGemma2 with TGI DLC on GKE
+# Deploy PaliGemma 2 with TGI DLC on GKE

-PaliGemma 2 is the latest multilingual vision-language model released by Google, that combines the Gemma2 language model with the SigLIP vision model, enabling it to process both images and text inputs to generate text outputs for various tasks including captioning, visual question answering, and object detection.
+PaliGemma 2 is the latest multilingual vision-language model released by Google.
+It combines the SigLIP vision model with the Gemma 2 language model, enabling it to process both images and text inputs to generate text outputs for various tasks, including captioning, visual question answering, and object detection.
 Text Generation Inference (TGI) is a toolkit developed by Hugging Face for deploying and serving LLMs, with high performance text generation.
 Google Kubernetes Engine (GKE) is a fully-managed Kubernetes service in Google Cloud that can be used to deploy and operate containerized applications at scale using Google Cloud infrastructure.

-This example showcases how to deploy Google PaliGemma2 from the Hugging Face Hub on a GKE Cluster, running a purpose-built container to deploy LLMs and VLMs in a secure and managed environment with the Hugging Face DLC for TGI.
+This example showcases how to deploy Google PaliGemma 2 from the Hugging Face Hub on a GKE Cluster, running a purpose-built container to deploy LLMs and VLMs in a secure and managed environment with the Hugging Face DLC for TGI.
 Additionally, this example also presents different scenarios or use-cases where PaliGemma2 can be used.

 ## Setup / Configuration

 > [!NOTE]
-> Some configuration steps such as the `gcloud`, `kubectl`, and `gke-cloud-auth-plugin` installation are not required if running the example within the Google Cloud Cloud Shell, as the spawned shell already comes with those dependencies installed; as well as logged in within the current account and project selected on Google Cloud.
+> Some configuration steps such as the `gcloud`, `kubectl`, and `gke-cloud-auth-plugin` installation are not required if running the example within the Google Cloud Shell, as it already comes with those dependencies installed.
+It's also automatically logged in with the current account and project selected on Google Cloud.

-Optionally, to avoid duplicating the following values within this example, for convenience you should set the following environment variable with your own Google Cloud values:
+Optionally, we recommend you set the following environment variables for convenience, and to avoid duplicating the values elsewhere in the example:

 ```bash
 export PROJECT_ID=your-project-id